TungTran2095/Medsal/README.md

 #### `get_ft_workload_efficiency_by_location`

-This function calculates Full-Time Salary per Full-Time Workday and Revenue per Full-Time Workday for each location (`dia_diem` or `Tên đơn vị`).
+This function calculates Full-Time Salary per Full-Time Workday, Revenue per Full-Time Workday, and Total Full-Time Workdays for each location (`dia_diem` or `Tên đơn vị`).
 It uses filters for year, months, specific locations, and `nganh_doc` (for Fulltime salary & workdays).
 Revenue data is joined based on location name, assuming `Fulltime.dia_diem` and `Doanh_thu."Tên đơn vị"` can be aligned.